magepages/mpdocs/docs/custom-form/index.md

 - **Name**: Enter the form name.
 This is a required field.
 - **Status**: Select **Enable** to activate the form
 - **Store View(s)**:
-  - Select store view.
+  - Select storeview.
 The form is only displayed in the selected Store View
   - Many store views can be selected at the same time.
 - **Customer Group(s)**: Select one or more customer groups at the same time to use the form.
 Unselected customer groups will not see the form at Frontend.
 - **Valid from date**: Click the calendar icon to select the date/month/year.
 The form will start showing up at Frontend from the date/ month/year you selected.